TrueNil-Prism/.github/README.md

 * IT, developers, security engineers working with applications and systems processing genomic data
 * Data privacy officers or chief security officers who would like to see one stop view of genomic data and their security posture

+**TrueNil High-Level Architecture**

+image tbd

+**Component Description**

+* Web Backend

+Backend application to store metadata, user management and information related to access control and encryptionIt connects with other common elements such as dartstores, cache, notification etc

+* Web Frontend

+Control plane for Admin users containing user enrollment, organizational onboarding.
+Application plane for other users to see data security posture

+* Agent backend

+It processes information received by Agents and sends it to the web backend.

+*Agent

+TN agent scans data stored in S3 and DynamoDB to detect sensitive and non-sensitive information and provide one top view of security status.Audit log of every action made by the agent, including communication with the backend.

+**Setup **
+work in progress

+We will provide installation scripts soon for 1. agent 2. agent backend 3. web front 4. web backend

+**Troubleshooting**

+Please contact tru@truenil.io

+**Warning**

+This tool is created purely for learning and educational purposes.
+The author and development team will not be responsible for any harmful actions.

+**Acknowledgments**

+It takes a village to build an innovative tool from scratch and besides the development team, many friends have contributed to this open-source project.